 And here is what it would look like using a single marking gauge:

 Keeping the same setting on your marking gauge, scribe the outer line on the mortise board:

-The mortise and tenon should now look like this:
+The mortise should now look like this:

 Note: if you’re making a “through-mortise” (like below) then mark both edges of the mortise.

 If you have multiple mortise & tenon joints to build, then you now probably realize how much time will be saved by having a mortise gauge rather than just a single marking gauge.
 You won’t have to re-create the measurements over and over again.
 You’ll simply keep both measurements locked into your gauge.

 Step 3: Saw the Tenon Cheeks